Food Stories

 5. Interactive audio & research integration

-I developed a simple, robust audio-visual system that allowed visitors to select and listen to recordings while handling related objects.
-Drawing on oral histories and dialect research from the University of Leeds’ Survey of English Dialects (1946–1978), I curated and edited the audio to connect language, place, and food traditions in a tangible way.
+Developed and designed a simple, robust audio-visual system that allowed visitors to select and listen to recordings while handling related objects.
+Drawing on oral histories and dialect research from the University of Leeds’ Survey of English Dialects (1946–1978).
+The audio was edited to connect language, place, and food traditions in a tangible way.

 Colour palette & material references

 The colour palette was carefully chosen to feel warm, organic, and rooted in natural materials.
-I drew directly from farming and food production, using soft bread and dairy tones alongside greens associated with fresh produce.
-These colours reinforced the exhibition’s focus on agriculture and everyday food, helping the space feel familiar, grounded, and inviting rather than overtly graphic.
+I drew directly from farming and food production, using soft beige tones to represent bread and dairy, greens associated with fresh produce, and reds and blues linked to meat and fish.
+These colours were carried through the interactive system too — the interface colours matched the dinner plates displaying quotes, helping visitors connect each place setting to a specific type of food and its related audio story.

 Outcome